microsoft/typescript-analyze-trace/README.md

 ## Usage

-First, build your project with `--generateTrace traceDir`
+First, build your project with `tsc --generateTrace traceDir`

-For a sorted list of compilation hot-spots, run `npx analyze-trace traceDir`
+For a sorted list of compilation hot-spots, run `npx @typescript/analyze-trace traceDir`

 For a simplified view of a types file (useful when investigating an individual trace), run `npx simplify-trace-types traceDir\types.json output_path`